-Before exploring this stipend in more detail, it’s important to understand the concept of GSA Per Diem Rates.
-Essentially, the General Services Administration (GSA) has a variety of responsibilities, one of which is determining per diem rates for federal employees, the rates that cover official expenses during business travel and do so tax-free.
+Before exploring travel nurse housing stipend in more detail, it’s important to understand the concept of GSA Per Diem Rates.
+Essentially, the General Services Administration (GSA) has a variety of responsibilities, one of which is determining per diem rates for federal employees, the rates that cover official expenses during business travel and do so free of taxes.
 As travel nursing is often entirely “business travel” these per diem concepts come into play often.

-However, while the government powers that be refer to this sum as a per diem, the more accurate and typical terminology in the travel nursing field is a stipend, as that definition (a fixed sum paid as a salary or allowance) is a more accurate fit.
+However, while the government powers that be refer to this sum as a per diem, the more accurate and typical terminology in the travel nursing field is a stipend, as that definition (a fixed sum paid as a salary or allowance for travel nurses) is a more accurate fit.
 Per diem implies “daily” and that’s not as much the case, as travel nursing stipends are typically paid weekly to monthly, depending on the agency and the purpose.

 The GSA provides standard per diem lodging rates for most locations and major cities.
-This means you can look up the governmental rate for federal employees, per day of business travel.
+This means travel nurses can look up the governmental rate for federal employees, per day of business travel.
 For instance, if the GSA rate for a city is $100 per day, you’d have to expect $3000 per month (to meet that daily marker), but that will never be the case.
 The GSA rates are always assigned as maximum amounts, so it’s not a requirement these markers even be hit for short-term federal employee business travel, let alone long-term nursing workers.
-These contracts, as opposed to a few days in a hotel, generally span about 13 weeks, and no less than 8.
+As opposed to a few days in a hotel, a contract like this generally spans about 13 weeks, and no less than 8.
 This means two plus months of lodging required for each travel nursing assignment.
-Travel healthcare workers can usually obtain affordable short-term apartments or great discounts at extended-stay hotels.
+Travel healthcare workers like nurses can usually obtain affordable short-term apartments or great discounts at extended-stay hotels.
 When agencies assign stipend amounts, they have to believe that you’ll reasonably use the amount they’ve selected on monthly accommodations, and not substantially more or less.
 So agencies base their provided amounts on the general prices of short-term lodging in the city in question.

 In many instances, you’ll be offered either a housing stipend or company-provided lodging.
 Often, choosing the stipend is the smart financial move.
 If you take the stipend and manage to find a place that costs less than the allotment, you could walk away with some extra spending money in your pocket each month.
 There are other, more complicated, possible scenarios, but this is the primary one you’ll encounter with many agencies.
 It’s also fair to consider how much work you want to put into finding a place to live, and your standards for lodging.
 If you only want to live in a nice apartment in a particular area, it may be a challenge to hunt down a short-term option within your desired parameters.
 It may also create undue stress during the moving process, or take some time.
 In this case, the company-offered housing may be the safest and easiest option.
-But, if you’re willing to put in some extra work or you don’t mind more of a budget option, you could easily end each month with plenty left in your stipend to use as you please.
+But, if you’re willing to put in some extra work or you don’t mind more of a budget option that’s near or under an hour away from the hospital or facility you’ll be working at, you could easily end each month with plenty left in your stipend to use as you please.

 Meals and Incidental Expenditures Stipend